colorer/Colorer-schemes/README.md

 where the *target* is one of the values

   * base                - simple build of the schema library.
 Folder 'build/base'
-  * base.pack   - build the schema library with the hrc-files packed into an archive.
+  * base.packed         - build the schema library with the hrc-files packed into an jar file.
 Folder 'build/basep'
+  * base.unpacked       - build the schema library with the hrc-files.
+Folder 'build/baseunpack'
   * base.far            - build the schema library for distribution with FarColorer distribution kit.
 Folder 'build/basefar'
+  * base.distr-packed   - archive base.packed.
+Folder 'build'
-  * base.update - archive base.pack.
+  * base.distr-unpacked - archive base.unpacked.
 Folder 'build'

 ### Features of build under Windows ###